mozilla/data-docs/README.md

 The complete documentation for the mdBook toolchain is available online at <https://rust-lang.github.io/mdBook/>.
 If you run into any problems, please [let us know](https://docs.telemetry.mozilla.org/concepts/getting_help.html).
 We are happy to change the tooling to make it as much fun as possible to write.

-This documentation has some automatic checks for spelling and link validity in continuous integration.
-See the respective sections in the [contributing article](https://docs.telemetry.mozilla.org/meta/contributing.html) for more information.

 ### Spell checking

 Articles should use proper spelling, and pull requests will be automatically checked for spelling